 No athlete in any sport, ever, has seen their athletic accomplishments take on a greater meaning than Jesse Owens did when he won four gold medals at the 1936 Olympics in Berlin.

 Owens' victories in the 100-meter dash, 200-meter dash, long jump and 400 relay incensed German dictator Adolf Hitler, who was trying to promote his "superior race" theory at the Olympics and showcase the domination of German athletes.

 No Olympic track and field athlete would win four gold medals again at a single Olympic Games until American sprinter Carl Lewis in 1984.

 Bottom Line: Summer Olympics

-The Summer Olympics are the most watched international event.
+The Summer Olympics are the second-most watched international event.
 It’s a spectacle that captures everyone’s imagination, and it contains the most popular sports worldwide, including the U.S.